oss/rutgers-repotools/README.md

 project:
 http://git.fedoraproject.org/git/mash

-The rest is written by Orcan Ogetbil, Jarek Sedlacek, and Kaitlin Poskaitis of Rutgers' Open System Solutions.
+The rest is written by Orcan Ogetbil, Jarek Sedlacek, Kaitlin Poskaitis, and Kyle Suarez of Rutgers' Open System Solutions.

 For a list of recent changes, see the CHANGELOG.

 License
 =======
-This software is licensed under the GNU General public license.
+This software is licensed under the GNU General Public License.
 See LICENSE for more info.